• BIBLE PROMISES

 From God’s perspective then, it is important that He only gives power like this to people who He can trust will use it in the same way He would.

-Equal to the Angels – The Key to it All
+Equal to the Angels – The Key to It All

 When Jesus was involved in a dispute with the Sadducees about whether there is a resurrection of the dead, he made a monumental observation.